brandur/sorg/content/drafts/accidental-obsolescence.md

 stuttering and tedious.
 The new OS brought some minor quality of life improvements [1], but with a crushing cost.

 {{Figure "A signature feature of iOS 11: a customizable (and more useful) Control Center."
-(NewImgSrcAndAlt "/assets/images/accidental-obsolescence/ios11.png" "A signature feature of iOS 11: a customizable (and more useful) Control Center.")}}
+(ImgSrcAndAlt "/assets/images/accidental-obsolescence/ios11.png" "A signature feature of iOS 11: a customizable (and more useful) Control Center.")}}

 Niklaus Wirth described this phenomena in a mid-90s paper entitled [_A Plea for Lean Software_][leansoftware], and